EricZinda/InductorHtn/readme.md

 	Mac Xcode:				Open the IndProlog.xcodeproj file in the build directory using Xcode.
 	Windows Visual Studio: 	Open the .sln file in the build directory using VS.

 ## Running Tests to make sure the build worked
 If you're using a command line generator of some sort, just change to the directory where things got built and run `runtests` on the commandline in your operating system of choice.

+To run the Python tests:
+	Make sure Python 3.x is on your path
+	Make sure the indhtnpy.dll that gets built is on your path get to the /src/Python directory
+	run "python PythonUsage.py"
+	Look at the source for PythonUsage.py for basic usage instructions

 ### Xcode